An introductory example

 It is possible to include profile properties in an event.
 These properties are characteristic of the user.
 These properties are persisted across events, whereas the event properties are only available and relevant to the event itself.

 Profile Properties allow you to store information on a user that you might need later.
-For example, the Converge Pixel will auto-track a bunch of browser session information so this is available for your server-side events (e.g. the Placed Order event in the example above).
+For example, the Converge Pixel will auto-track several browser session information, so this is available for your server-side events (e.g. the Placed Order event in the example above).

 Deduplication